 Dissertation Requirements

-Details on the procedures and deadlines for proposal and for first and final drafts of the research project are available in the Doctor of Education office and in the EdD Handbook.
+Details on the procedures and deadlines for the Prospectus, Proposal and dissertation defense are available in the Doctor of Education office and in the EdD Dissertation Guidelines Handbook.

 Graduation Requirements